pauleve/pint/README.md

 - [CamlIDL](http://caml.inria.fr/pub/old_caml_site/camlidl/)
 - [Facile](http://www.recherche.enac.fr/opti/facile/distrib)
 - [Python](http://python.org)
-- [libRmath](http://www.r-project.org) from R - debian/ubuntu: `r-mathlib`
+- (optional) [libRmath](http://www.r-project.org) from R - debian/ubuntu: `r-mathlib`

 ##### Notes on libRmath requirement

 Pint requires the libRmath standalone library for the stochastic simulation and parameters inference from time interval specifications.
-You can disable this functionnality by applying the patch `patches/disable-R-bindings.patch`:
+You can disable this functionnality with the following command:

-	$ patch -p0 patches/disable-R-bindings.patch
+	$ python setup.py --disable-R

 Most distributions provide a libRmath package (or include the libRmath.so library in the R package).